TheCandidStartup/TheCandidStartup.github.io/_drafts/denormalized-relational-database-grid-view.md

 The same query structure works for both fixed and custom fields.
 You still need to dynamically generate the query but its a much simpler process than before.
 You have complete flexibility on how you index the data.
 For example, you can finally create an index that let's you sort by custom field value and then by num.
 Pagination is simple and efficient for both fixed and custom fields.

 That all sounds great.
-Where's the catch?
+What's the catch?

 Look at the sample issue table above.
 Scroll all the way across.
 That's an awful lot of columns.
 Don't we need to support 100 custom fields of each type?
-That means we're adding 400 columns most of which store NULLs.
+That means we're adding 400 columns, most of which store NULLs.
 What sort of overhead are we adding?

 Postgres has a [limit](https://www.postgresql.org/docs/current/limits.html) of 1600 columns, so we're comfortably inside that.
 It uses [one extra bit per row]((https://www.postgresql.org/docs/15/storage-page-layout.html#STORAGE-TUPLE-LAYOUT)) to specify whether a column is NULL or has an actual value.
 So, adding 400 NULL columns needs an extra 50 bytes per row.